StevenBlack/vocab/README.md

 Someone skilled in the tonsorial arts is a great barber.

+### tontine
+A financial arrangement where a group of people pool their money, with payouts to surviving members based on the longevity of the group.
+When a member dies, their portion of the investment is redistributed among the remaining members, potentially increasing the payouts to the survivors.

 ### toothsome
 Delicious or luscious.

 ### toper
 Someone who drinks alcohol in excessive quantities.

+### topiary
+An aria of trimmed shrubs and trees in ornamental shapes.

 ### toponym